I stare at Megajoule, in the flesh, sitting and smiling at me like nothing is wrong with this picture.

 Bedevil said the same thing in her apartment.
 “Twenty miles below you,” I echo.

 “That’s a pretty harsh way of looking at it,” Megajoule says.
-“I was a world renowned hero with the full support of OPI.
-I had access to a team of competent heroes and gear beyond anything you’ve used.”
+“I was a world renowned cape with the full support of OPI.
+I had access to a team of competent capes and gear beyond anything you’ve used.”

 “What can I do going forward?
 You told me to tear it all down and build a better world.
 How?”
 I ask.